Harrix/harrix-pylib/docs/funcs_md.md

     folder_path = Path(folder_path)

-    # Delete all files ending with .g.md
+    # Delete all files ending with .g.md in the root folder
     for path in folder_path.glob("*.g.md"):
         if path.is_file():
             path.unlink()